kayalprashanthr/qa-assessment-kayal-prashanth/reports/assessment-report.md

 ## Executive Summary

 This report summarizes the findings from an intensive 5-day manual testing phase focused on assessing the functional stability and user readiness of the core web application.
-The scope included critical user workflows such as Authentication, Order Placement (GoTrade), Accounts Management, Groups, and the Settings module.
+The scope included critical user workflows such as Authentication, Order Placement, Accounts Management, GoOps, and the Settings module.
 Throughout this period, 21 strategic test cases were executed, adopting a concentrated, end-user perspective to validate the reliability of major application interactions and key business scenarios.

 The overall assessment indicates significant concerns regarding the application's readiness for a production environment.
 Only 7 of the 21 executed test cases passed validation, resulting in a high failure rate of 67%.
 This outcome reveals systemic instability across foundational application components.
 A total of 14 distinct defects were identified across all severity levels, underscoring the immediate requirement for a focused stabilization effort.
 Separately, detailed Boundary Validation testing was also successfully conducted, with all findings and specific data points formally recorded for developer review in the accompanying Workbook Reports.

 The most concerning discoveries include catastrophic failure in core platform capabilities, with 5 Critical issues identified.
 These critical defects span key functional areas: the inconsistent ability to add essential external exchange accounts, fundamental failures in trade execution across all major integrated exchanges, and a severe data segregation failure where users view other customers’ private order history.
 The testing also identified an additional 5 High-Priority concerns, 3 Medium-Priority concerns, and 1 Low-Priority cosmetic issue, highlighting pervasive quality challenges.

-The trading platform's core business logic is severely compromised, showing failures where orders are not executed despite the user interface confirming “Order Accepted,” alongside critical communication errors during the API credential setup process.
+The trading platform's core business logic is severely compromised, showing failures where orders are not executed despite the user interface confirming Order Accepted alongside critical communication errors during the API credential setup process.
 This concentration of critical and high-priority issues demonstrates that the application is not merely buggy, but fundamentally unstable, posing significant risk to user trust and data integrity.
 Furthermore, while the test environment stability was actively monitored, intermittent connectivity issues (e.g., delayed API responses) were observed, which require further environment-specific troubleshooting.

 My primary recommendation is that a production release be deferred until all 5 Critical and 5 High-Priority issues are fully resolved and successfully verified through a formal re-test cycle, focusing on Authentication security and transactional data integrity.
 Moving forward, I recommend implementing a more robust testing strategy that includes comprehensive Load Testing to evaluate stability under high transaction volume and dedicated Security Audits to protect sensitive user and trading data.